For your convenience, we have provided downloadable PDF copies of our most commonly used forms:

 Accessibility of the medical record is available at all times to those authorized persons requesting their use for patient care.
 All other requests can be made to the HIM Department during regular business hours.
 An Authorization for Release of Information form signed by the patient must accompany some requests.

 Patients may also request a copy of their medical record by submitting a Request to Inspect or Copy Form to the HIM department.
 RCH’s HIM staff complies with federal and state regulations to ensure every patient’s privacy while ensuring records are used and disclosed according to their purpose.

 Records are filed and stored in secure locations both onsite and offsite.
 Access to stored records is restricted to staff members of the HIM department.

 HIPAA Privacy and Security

-The Health Insurance Portability and Accountability Act (HIPAA) went into effect on April 14, 2003.
+The Health Insurance Portability and Accountability Act (HIPAA) was signed into law on August 21, 1996.
 This law affects all aspects of healthcare.
 The employees at Rooks County Health Center are trained upon employment, as well as annually, regarding their responsibilities in relation to patient’s privacy.

 Information obtained through a patient’s care is treated as confidential.
 Staff members, physicians, volunteers and business associates of Rooks County Health Center who have access to information concerning patients must hold all information in strict confidence.